AlekseyChepurko/studyEpam/README.md

 ### [#Component](./src/scripts/core/Component.js)
 #### Description
 Basic Component class.
-Every instance of class extended from Component has to define render() method
+Every instance of a class extended from Component has to define render() method

 | Field        | Description  |
 | ---------------:| --------------------:|